 Alper Yılmaz released his debut recording Clashes from Kayique Records in the U.S. in 2007 and A.K.
 Müzik in Turkey in 2008.
 Nominated by the Village Voice of New York for “Best Debut Album of 2007” and picked by Bob Weinberg of the Jazziz as “new and noteworthy,” Clashes received excellent reviews by acclaimed critics including Bill Milkowski of the JazzTimes and Jonathan Herrera of the Bass Player, to mention but a few.
 In 2007, he recorded with Dan Moses for Dan’s album Sailors Gone, which was released in January 2010.
 Alper Yılmaz’s second album as a leader, Over the Clouds, was released from Kayique Records in 2010 and Lin Records in Turkey in 2011 and it received rave reviews from critics.

-Alper Yılmaz has been based mainly in Istanbul since April 2011 and he has become one of the most-demanded bass players in the jazz scene in the city.
-Since his move back to Turkey, he has recorded with musicians including, but not limited to, Kolektif Istanbul, Ulkem Ozsezen, Sarp Maden, Ercument Orkut, Serhan Erkol, and Basak Yavuz.
-He has released his third album as a leader, Different City, Different Mood from Kabak & Lin Records at the end of 2015 with Ercument Orkut on piano and Volkan Oktem on drums.
+Alper Yılmaz has been based mainly in Brooklyn, NY and Istanbul.
+Since 2011, he has recorded with musicians including, but not limited to, Kolektif Istanbul, Ulkem Ozsezen, Sarp Maden, Ercument Orkut, Serhan Erkol, Basak Yavuz and Banu Kanibelli.
+He has released his third album as a leader, Different City, Different Mood from Kabak & Lin Records at the end of 2015 with Ercument Orkut on piano and Volkan Öktem on drums.